Nxrth-x/Geometry/README.md

 ## Dependencies

-You don't need any third party librarires to use this, but we strongly recommend having [NumPy](https://github.com/numpy/numpy) installed in your machine.
+You don't need any third party librarires to use this, but we strongly recommend having [NumPy](https://github.com/numpy/numpy) installed in your computer.
 The following command will do it for you.

 ```
 $ pip3 install numpy